pmeeke/myscripts/README.md

 myscripts
 =========

-Collection of bash scripts i use
+Collection of bash scripts I use.
+Just a place to keep everything and play around with github